 - Conceptual database design - to build the conceptual representation of the database, which has the identification of the important entities, relationships, and attributes.

 - Logical database design - to convert the conceptual representation to the logical structure of the database, which includes designing the relations.

-- Physical database design – to make a decisions how the logical structure is to be physically implemented (as base relations) in the target Database Management System (DBMS).
+- Physical database design - to decide how the logical structure is to be physically implemented (as base relations) in the target Database Management System (DBMS).

 Introduction to the Database Design Methodology

-A structured approach which uses procedures, techniques, tools, and documentation help to support and make possible the process of design is called Design Methodology.
+A structured approach that uses procedures, techniques, tools, and documentation help to support and make possible the process of design is called Design Methodology.

 Conceptual Database Design

 In this design methodology, the process of constructing a model of the data is used in an enterprise, independent of all physical considerations.
 The conceptual database design phase starts with the formation of a conceptual data model of the enterprise that is entirely independent of implementation details such as the target DBMS, use of application programs, programming languages used, hardware platform, performance issues, or any other physical deliberations.

 Critical Success Factors in Database Design

 The following planning strategies are often critical to the success of database design: